-As the various states have passes measures to legalized marijuana for medical or recreational use, attorneys are also becoming involved in the formation, regulation and defense of businesses that provide cannabis to the public.
+As the various states have passed measures to legalized marijuana for medical or recreational use, attorneys are also becoming involved in the formation, regulation, and defense of businesses that provide marijuana, cannabis, hemp, and cannabidiol ("CBD") to the public.

 Many legal organizations in the United States are fighting for the reform of marijuana laws.
 The leading organization is the National Organization for the Reform of Marijuana Laws (NORML).
 Leading the way are attorneys on NORML's National Legal Committee (often called the "NLC").
-Although many of these attorneys focus on criminal defense, attorneys on the NORML Legal Committee also practice a wider variety of cases including family law, employment law, personal injury, and business law.
+Although many of these attorneys focus on criminal defense, attorneys on the NORML Legal Committee also practice a wider variety of cases touching all facets of the emerging marijuana, cannabis, hemp, and CBD industry.

-Penalties may be the same as for any other types of controlled substance, or may be less serious, depending on the state.
+Penalties may be the same as for any other types of controlled substances, or maybe less serious, depending on the state.
 Federal law holds that marijuana is a Schedule I drug, meaning it has no medicinal or useful purpose.
 Generally, punishment for sale, distribution or cultivation will be worse than for possession, and even worse for trafficking.

 Marijuana defense lawyers are criminal defense lawyers who defend people against marijuana charges.
 These attorneys often examine the constitutional issues surrounding how police acquired evidence.
-Officers usually find the actual marijuana while conducting searches, which often cross constitutional lines.
-Evidence found in a unconstitutional search could be thrown out, leaving prosecutors with little or no proof that the offense occurred.
+If an officer finds marijuana during any detention or while conducting a search, the seizure of the evidence often crosses constitutional lines.
+Evidence found in an unconstitutional search could be thrown out, leaving prosecutors with little or no proof that the offense occurred.

-As the possession of marijuana has becomes legal for recreational purposes across the country, a wider variety of attorneys have begun to focus on these issues in the business law, employment law and family law arena.
+As the possession of marijuana has become legal for recreational purposes across the country, a wider variety of attorneys have begun to focus on these issues in the business law, employment law, and family law arena.